The UK government has increased defence spending to support jobs, skills and growth in Plymouth.

 High-Growth-Potential Frontier Industry Clusters:

-R&D strengths in cutting-edge maritime technologies and drones, at the National Centre for Coastal Autonomy, SMART Sound Plymouth, the Maritime Autonomy Centre and the University of Plymouth.
+R&D strengths in cutting-edge maritime technologies and drones, at SMART Sound Plymouth, University of Plymouth and the Centre for Marine Autonomy, Maritime Cyber Security and Technology.

 A key defence ecosystem built around Plymouth & South Devon Freeport and the largest naval base in Western Europe.